 As a leading professional services firm, large numbers of people join us for the excellent education opportunities we offer.
 Acquiring and developing talent is key to our business model and the quality of our services, so we place a lot of emphasis on training our people.
 In particular, we have large intakes of students from universities and schools each year.
 They undergo professional skills training with us, gaining technical knowhow as accountants, actuaries and other advisors.
 Over 600 people gained accounting qualifications with us this year.

 We aim to retain as many of them as possible, but some use their skills as a springboard for a career in finance or other functional roles in companies across the UK and the world.
 Typically, our alumni have an increased earning power due to their professional qualifications which, in turn, generates incremental earnings over the course of their working lives.

-In 2016, the education impacts we’ve measured for our accountants amounted to almost £231m, up £36m compared with 2015 as a result of the higher number of graduates we successfully trained in 2016.
+In 2017, the education impacts we’ve measured for our accountants amounted to £255m, up £24m compared with 2016 as a result of the higher number of graduates we successfully trained.

 Not all of our people are accountants, though.
 Our consultants and other professionals benefit from development opportunities too, but we haven’t valued them yet.

 We contribute to the livelihoods of our communities in which we operate in a number of ways.
 We can’t currently quantify all of the impacts we make in the livelihoods category.
 But, this year, we’ve included the impacts generated by the social enterprise Brigade, which can be attributed to PwC’s involvement as a major partner.

 Brigade is a bar, restaurant and venue, based in central London, and is the home for a series of programmes that Beyond Food runs with people who are homeless or at risk of homelessness.
 It generates social value through the time these people - who were previously homeless, out of work, in prison and/or on various State-supported benefits - spend on the programmes, and the subsequent qualifications and employment they gain.